Paraphrenia/pomodoro-go/README.md

 Use `go run main.go` to start the file

 ### Usage
 I made this timer quickly for myself, there is currently no error checking on any inputs that is not an **int**.
+Please be wary of this.